America’s Most Beautiful Historic Train Rides

 3 | West Virginia Mountains

 Experience a 1915 passenger train as you ride through 20 miles of pure wilderness aboard the Cheat Mountain Salamander to High Falls.
-Try a Climax or Heisler steam engine as it pulls the Durbin Rocket’s open air passenger cars and 1920s caboose along the Greenbrier River and through Monongahela National Forest.
-Or ride along the Cass Scenic Railroad behind the oldest operational Shay steam engine on the same rails it first ran on in 1905.
-Climb the switchbacks for panoramic views of surrounding farmland, mountains and the ghost town of Spruce.
-Then stop at the steam engine repair shop in the lumber town of Cass to watch mechanics work on a Climax engine and learn how they operate.
+Try a Climax or Heisler steam engine as it pulls the Durbin Rocket’s open-air passenger cars and 1920s caboose along the Greenbrier River and Monongahela National Forest.
+You can also ride along the Cass Scenic Railroad behind the oldest operational Shay steam engine on the same rails it first ran on in 1905.
+Climb the switchbacks for panoramic views of the surrounding farmland, mountains and the ghost town of Spruce.
+Then, stop at the steam engine repair shop in the lumber town of Cass to watch mechanics work on a Climax engine and learn how they operate.

 4 | The Great Smoky Mountains

 Take a ride on the Murphy Branch of the Great Smoky Mountains Railroad, constructed in the 1880s, and experience the raw beauty of Western North Carolina.
-Take in views of fertile valleys, river gorges and Great Smoky Mountains National Park as you roll along 53 miles of track, through 2 tunnels and over 25 bridges.
-Then visit the historic Black Mountain, Old Fort and Apple Valley railroad depots to learn more about how the railway provided access to the outside world for this previously isolated rural area.
+Take in views of fertile valleys, river gorges, and the Great Smoky Mountains National Park as you roll along 53 miles of track through two tunnels and over 25 bridges.
+Then, visit the historic Black Mountain, Old Fort and Apple Valley railroad depots to learn how the railway provided access to the outside world for this previously isolated rural area.

 5 | Durango, Colorado